elad425/youtube_part3/README.md

 ## Token
 How to create a random token:

-  1.open a new terminal and insert the following node require('crypto').randomBytes(64).toString('hex') then change the ACCESS_TOKEN_SECRET with the result
+  1.open a new terminal and insert the following:'' node require('crypto').randomBytes(64).toString('hex') '' then change the ACCESS_TOKEN_SECRET with the result